 Raccoons are one of the most hazardous and destructive animals when they enter and live within your home.
 Raccoon feces are full of diseases and can pose serious health risks to you and your family.
 Raccoons most commonly enter into a home through the attic were they tend to cause most of their damage and leave their feces.
-Anytime you come in contact with a raccoon in your home, leave it to the experts and call Any Pest immediately.
-In the meantime, Any Pest discusses raccoons, health risks and ways to prevent these wildlife creatures from entering your home.
+Anytime you come in contact with a raccoon in your home, leave it to the experts and call Lookout Pest Control, formerly Any Pest Inc., immediately.
+In the meantime, Lookout Pest Control discusses raccoons, health risks and ways to prevent these wildlife creatures from entering your home.

 Raccoons typically survive between 2-3 years.
 However, they have been known to live up to roughly 20 years in captivity.
 Therefore, it is crucial to handle a raccoon problem sooner than later.

 Get your complimentary quote by phone and be one-step closer to pest-free living.
 We will create a service plan that best fits your needs and a state-certified pest control professional will perform thorough service.

 Animals are attracted to your home because of safety, comfort, and food.
 Raccoons will leave their nesting spots in nature and make their way towards commercial and residential structures.
 They will adapt their diets to survive on what is readily available to them.
 Many neighborhoods, especially in growing cities, get built on raccoons’ nesting spots.
 This, along with people leaving unsecured trash and other potential food outside, can cause serious problems with raccoons.

 Sometimes, particularly in the warmer months, raccoons will use your home to nurse newborn babies.
 They will take advantage of all the resources around them.
 This means that they will tear apart and damage your attic and home.
 They have been known to use insulation and other building materials as nests.
 It’s important to inspect roof eaves and gaps between studs to find their secretive hiding spots.